FreeType is a freely available software library to render fonts.

 HarfBuzz – a

-originally based on FreeType 1's OpenType layout
+FreeType 1's OpenType layout support

 This page is maintained by Werner Lemberg.
 The FreeType logo has been designed by Manuel Colom.